 Evidence-based programs are designed to be implemented in a certain way to be effective.
 For example, considerations may include number and length of sessions, content of sessions, and use of program materials.
 A sample worksheet to track program fidelity is included in Appendix F. Many programs come with their own fidelity checklists and tools, available from program developers.

-What processes will you put into place for program instructors to document and share what is working for them, what is not and ideas to improve success?
+What processes will you put into place for program instructors to document and share what is working for them, what is not, and ideas to improve success?

 There are several ways to track this valuable information—including meeting notes and written reports.